kensukekita/xmdwallet/README.md

 C:/local/boost_1_55_0 (BOOST_ROOT)

+on cmake gui click Configure and select the Visual studio 12 2013 Win64

-on cmake gui click Configure, Generate, Open Project
+on cmake gui click Generate and then Open Project

 In visual studio 2013 make sure you in Release and compile!